-COVID-19 TRAINING DEA FORD SOURCE As the NATETI Fraternity we have Laken Covid-19 case race Senously by having Various Premoutions: a) he have posters Located in different Stations with measures to be Observed to avoid Cond - 19 infections. b) We have heard training by and the team which has created avoaneness and Lowered the Stigma had about Covid 19. a Many permanent Water Stations has been butt with Clean running water. d No one I been allowed through the gover into the classrooms, assembly hall, Workshops and Hosters without Foremask.
-We have Specific persons that Checks everbody's body temperature.
-LESSONS AND APPERATION With the training, we have learne the importance of the Covid-19 vaccine which Shall help to prevent ourselves and the Others.
-Different Individuals at different fime have been visiting the Nawarka District Referal Hospital for the injection of the Vaccine.
-Through personal testimonial from different Individuals who have been closely affected by Covid-19 one Confidently Conclude and accept that Covid-19 To real.
-We are willing and working on all the measures given by the ministry of health to avoid injection.
+COVID-19 TRAINING WAS FURD 2008 As the NATETI Fraternity we have Laken Covid-19 case race Senously by having Various Premoutions: a) he have posters Located in different Stations with measures to be Observed to avoid Cond - 19 infections. b) We have heard training by and the team which has created avoireness and Lowered the Stigma had about Covid 19. a Many Jermanent Water Stations has been built with Clean running water. d No one Is been allowed through the gover into the classrooms, assembly hall, Workshops and Hastels without Foremask.
+We have Specific persons that Checks everbody's body temperature LESSONS AND APPLICATION With the training, we have learne the importance of the Covid-19 vaccine which Shall help to prevent outselves and the Others.
+Different Individuals at different fime have been visiting the Nawasha District Referal Hospital for the injection of the Vaccine.
+Through personal testimonial from different Individuals who have been closely affected by Covid-19 coe Confidently Conclude and accept that Covid-19 13 real.
+We are willing and working on all the measures given by the ministry or health to avoid injection.